 Throughout the day we tend to jump in and out of the jail roleplaying.
 You stay locked up as an inmate, but we often end up having some interesting conversations.
 It is considered a safe place for people to be open and honest with their feelings with like minded folks.

-1. All role playing must be done in a safe and sane way.
+1. All role playing must be safe and sane.

-2. No illegal activities of any kind are allowed at the facility.
+2. No illegal activities are allowed at the facility.

-3. No inappropriate sexual conduct will be permitted.
+3. No inappropriate sexual conduct.
 This includes any activity that might be considered as being "adult entertainment" by local zoning regulations.